 As you may be aware, the Junta de Andalucia have decided to close all schools from Monday 16th March.
-Currently, the advice is to close for 15 days.
+The government has met to officially announce the extension of the state of emergency for a further 2 weeks until April 26th.

 On Monday we will put into action our contingency plan which allows us to continue with the education of our students on-line, with a ‘virtual school’.